stefanthoss/stefandroid-blog/_posts/2021-09-24-supermicro-fans-ramping-up-down.md

 WantedBy=multi-user.target
 ```

-Set the permissions of the service file:
+Set the permissions of the service file and enable the service:

 ```bash
 chmod 644 /etc/systemd/system/fancontrol.service
 systemctl enable fancontrol.service
 ```

-After a reboot (or manual execution of the script), you can check the new threshold limits:
+After a reboot or manual execution of the script, you can check the new threshold limits:

 ```text
 # ipmitool sensor get FAN2